regebro/hovercraft/docs/presentations.rst

     :hovercraft-path: m275,175 v-150 a150,150 0 0,0 -150,150 z

+Every following slide that does not have any explicit positioning will be placed on this path.

 There are some things you need to be careful about when using SVG paths.

 Relative and absolute coordinates .................................

 In SVG coordinates can either be absolute, with a reference to the page origin; or relative, which is in reference to the last point.
-Hovercraft can handle both, but what it can not handle very well is a mixture of them.
+Hovercraft! can handle both, but what it can not handle very well is a mixture of them.

 Specifically, if you take an SVG path that starts with a relative movement